 Adverse inflammatory reaction

 Some researchers believe that bacterial contamination of the implant and a subsequent inflammatory reaction might be behind the formation of a thick fibrous capsule.
-Your skin and nipple normally contain many bacteria, and some of these bacteria might contaminate the breast implant during surgery to cause an exaggerated inflammatory response later on.
+Your skin and nipple normally contain several bacteria, and some of these bacteria might contaminate the breast implant during surgery to cause an exaggerated inflammatory response later on.
 Many surgeons use triple-antibiotic irrigation of the breast and strict sterile techniques to prevent any contamination during surgery.
 There’s still not enough evidence to support this theory, and currently, it is thought that bacterial contamination merely increases the risk of capsular contracture but is not an actual cause.

 What are the risk factors for capsular contracture?

 Reason for surgery

 The reason why you originally had breast enhancement surgery plays an important role in determining the risk of capsular contracture.
 Women who are getting their first Breast Augmentation have a lower risk of developing capsular contracture in comparison to those who are having breast implant revision or breast reconstruction after a mastectomy.

 Breast cancer treatment